-3.1 Scope of Work
+3.1 SCOPE OF WORK

-This geotechnical exploration consisted of drilling two (2) borings within the footprint of the planned structure and three (3) borings in the associated pavement areas.
-Please note, one (1) pavement boring was located at the entrance of the building.
-The structure and pavement borings had planned depths of 20 and ten (10) feet beneath existing site grade, respectively.
+This geotechnical exploration consisted of drilling four (4) borings to a depth of approximately 20 feet beneath existing site grade within the footprint of the planned additions.
+Please note, one (1) boring was offset and redrilled due to encountered in a buried waterline.
+Additionally, more borings were originally planned, but they had to be abandoned due to buried utilities.
+The borings were drilled to their planned depth or refusal, whichever occurred first.
 The boring locations can be seen on the Boring Location Plan which is included in Appendix A.